Dhana889/Kubernetes/Scenario based questions.md

 Answer: Above error might appear while a pulling a container image during deployments.

 Possible Reasons for the errors are:
-- Invalid container image or non-existent image
+- Invalid container image/tag or non-existent image
 - Private images without authorization

 # CrashLoopBackOff error on while creating a pod